forumone/gesso/source/_patterns/04-components/menu/menu--subnav/menu--subnav.md

   * url: [string] URL of the menu item.
   * original_link: [array] Options and HTML attributes for the menu link item.
   * in_active_trail: [boolean] Whether menu item is in the active path.

-__Usage:__
-The menu components folder contains several variants including _Account menu_, _Footer menu_, _Main menu_ and _Menu with subnav_.
-Each variant is derived from
-the menu component and uses specific data within their respective _YML_ files to replicate the menu items.

-The Menu with Subnav uses the _item.below_ variable to create a submenu with a menu item.